propower1712/MeetAssist/README.md

 - Provides a conversational interface for user interaction.
 - Demonstrates a deployment process of GenAI project on AWS.

+## OpenAI API and Function Calling Capabilities

+MeetAssist uses OpenAI's API with function calling to automate meeting scheduling tasks.
+When a user request requires backend action (like retrieving or adding meetings), OpenAI’s API sends the request through ECS, which communicates with AWS Lambda to interact with the RDS database.

+### Key Benefits

+- **Automated Task Handling**: Natural language requests trigger backend actions, simplifying user interactions.
+- **Efficient Communication**: OpenAI, ECS, and Lambda work together to process requests seamlessly.
+- **Enhanced User Experience**: Users can make requests conversationally, improving ease of use.

 ## Deployment Architecture

 The MeetAssist deployment utilizes a range of AWS services, ensuring high availability, scalability, and security:

 1. **Amazon RDS**
    Acts as the primary database for user and meeting data, storing information persistently and securely.
 RDS communicates with AWS Lambda, which retrieves and manages data as needed.
+The database used in this project is "MySQL".

 2. **AWS Lambda**
-   The Lambda functions in MeetAssist handle the core scheduling logic and process user requests.
-Lambda functions are invoked by ECS tasks, making it a scalable, cost-efficient backend component.
+   The Lambda functions in MeetAssist handle the assistant requests as some API.
+After getting the request from ECS, it proceeds to fetching data from the database or creating new meeting.
+Lambda functions are invoked by an ECS task.

 3. **Amazon ECS (Elastic Container Service) and ECR (Elastic Container Registry)**
-   ECS hosts the MeetAssist application in a Docker container, ensuring seamless deployment and scaling.
-The container images are stored and versioned in Amazon ECR, allowing for smooth updates to the ECS service.
+   ECS hosts the streamlit MeetAssist application in a Docker container.
+The streamlit app communicates with OpenAI API to get content from the user.
+When needed, the ECS sends to lambda API request to fetch data or update database.
+The container images are stored and versioned in Amazon ECR.

 4. **Application Load Balancer (ALB)**
-   An Application Load Balancer routes traffic to the ECS tasks, distributing requests evenly and ensuring reliable access for users.
-The ALB provides a stable endpoint for MeetAssist, helping to balance the load and maintain availability.
+   An Application Load Balancer routes traffic to the ECS task.

 5. **Amazon Route 53**
    MeetAssist is made publicly accessible through a domain managed by Route 53.
 The ALB is linked to this domain, giving users a simple, user-friendly URL to access the application.
+An ACM certificate is created for this domain name using AWS ACM.

 6. **Terraform**
    All AWS resources and infrastructure are managed with Terraform, enabling efficient deployment and consistent configuration.
 This infrastructure-as-code approach ensures that deployments are reproducible, maintainable, and easy to scale.